Tim-Shaffer/liri-node-app/README.md

 * help - will provide the above list of valid commands

+# Getting started

+*   Fork the the repository into your own space on GitHub
+*   Clone your forked repository into your own workspace.
+*   Within the terminal and the folder containing the repository, you must install the required node package dependencies defined in the **package.json** file into your folder.
+Trigger the package install

+>
+> npm i
+>

 # Instuctions
 LIRI will take in a list of parameters based on the CLI in the form -